benhoverter/chsie-popups/README.md

 The current build displays the Redux store to enable development of a watertight data model.
 Take a look!

+If you're just interested in the React/Redux app, find it in `chsie-popups/chsie-popups/admin/app`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses [React Spring](https://github.com/react-spring/react-spring) for animations, and [Styled Components](https://github.com/styled-components/styled-components) for CSS.